-The Company believes that the resolution of these matters will not have a material effect on the Company's financial position, results of operations or liquidity.
+We believe that the resolution of these matters will not have a material effect on our financial position, results of operations or liquidity.
 Legal fees are charged to expense as incurred, unless the probability of incurring a loss is high and the amount can be reasonably estimated, in which case the estimated loss is accrued.

-(10) Income Taxes
+(12) Income Taxes

-In evaluating the realizability of the net deferred tax assets, the Company takes into account a number of factors, primarily relating to the ability to generate taxable income.
-Where it is determined that it is likely that the Company will be unable to realize deferred tax assets, a valuation allowance is established against the portion of the deferred tax asset.
-Because it cannot be accurately determined when or if the Company will become profitable, a valuation allowance was provided against the entire deferred income tax asset balance.
+In evaluating the realizability of the net deferred tax assets, we take into account a number of factors, primarily relating to the ability to generate taxable income.
+Where it is determined that it is likely that we will be unable to realize deferred tax assets, a valuation allowance is established against the portion of the deferred tax asset.
+Because it cannot be accurately determined when or if we will become profitable, a valuation allowance was provided against the entire deferred income tax asset balance.

 The 2007 through 2009 tax years remain open to examination by the Internal Revenue Service and the 2005 to 2009 tax years remain open to the Montana Department of Revenue.
 These taxing authorities have the authority to examine those tax years until the applicable statute of limitations expire.
-As of June 30, 2011 the federal and state 2010 income tax returns were not filed, however extensions were timely filed.
+As of September 30, 2011 the federal and state 2010 income tax returns were not filed, however extensions were timely filed.

-(11) Employee Benefit Plans
+(13) Employee Benefit Plans

-As of January 1, 2011, the Company switched from a SIMPLE IRA to a 401(k) retirement plan.
+As of January 1, 2011, we switched from a SIMPLE IRA to a 401(k) retirement plan.
 Qualified employees may defer their salary and the deferrals are matched up to 2%.
 The 2% matching will be paid by December 31, 2011 for the year ended December 31, 2011.
 Employees who make contributions in 2011 must be employed as of December 31, 2011 to be eligible for the matching contribution.
 The plan covers substantially all full-time employees.
 Under the terms of the plan, participants may contribute up to the lower of \$16,500 of their salary or the statutorily prescribed limit to the plan.
 Employees are eligible after six months of employment and may enroll twice a year in January and July.

-(12) Supplemental Disclosure of Cash Flow Information
+(14) Supplemental Disclosure of Cash Flow Information